-B Squadron currently consists of eight troops and a small band and is spread across the south of Leicester and the South West of the County of Leicestershire.
+B Squadron currently consists of Nine troops and a Corps of Drums and is spread mainly across the south of Leicester and the South West of the County of Leicestershire.

 The first written records we find for units that are now part of B Sqn go back to 27 July 1923 when cadets from 1st Cadet Battalion, The Leicestershire Regiment (Lutterworth Grammar School detachment) were part of the Northern Battalion on a nationally organised tour of the WWI Battlefields of France.

 During WWII there was a massive expansion of the ACF across the country and Leicestershire was not exempt.
 At one stage in the 1960’s there were three detachments parading at Brentwood Rd (Leicestershire Regiment, LDY and RASC).
 In 1968 the cadet units in Leicestershire & Rutland ACF and Northamptonshire ACF were amalgamated to form the Royal Anglian ACF and B Company was formed.